Toyota Corolla (E160)

-The Toyota Corolla (E160) is the eleventh generation of the Toyota Corolla that is sold in Japan, Hong Kong, Macau, New Zealand, Bangladesh, Singapore and Sri Lanka.
+The Toyota Corolla (E160) is the eleventh generation of the Toyota Corolla that is sold in Japan, Hong Kong, Macau, New Zealand, Bangladesh, Singapore, and Sri Lanka.
 For international markets, the larger and substantially different Corolla (E170/E180) is offered instead.
 The E160 was derived from the Toyota B platform, unlike the E170/E180, which was based on the New MC platform.

 As with the preceding E140 models, the sedan/saloon version of the E160 is named Corolla Axio in the Japanese market; the station wagon/estate version carries the Corolla Fielder designation.
-The Japanese market Corolla Axio is shorter in length and narrower in width than the global version (E170), and engines are kept below 2.0-litres, so as to be in compliance with Japanese Government dimension regulations so that Japanese buyers have a reduced road tax.
+The Japanese market Corolla Axio is shorter in length and narrower in width than the global version (E170), and engines are kept below 2.0-litres, to comply with Japanese Government dimension regulations so that Japanese buyers have a reduced road tax.

 The eleventh generation of the Corolla went on sale in Japan in May 2012.
 Both are made by a Toyota subsidiary, Central Motors, in Miyagi prefecture, Japan.

 Lineup

 Trim levels available for the Axio are Luxel (1.5 only, later replaced by the W×B package for G), G, and X. This is also true for the Corolla Fielder (wagon variant), although the Fielder also includes a 1.8S and a 1.8S AeroTourer W×B (later replaced by 1.8S W×B) trim.
-In 2019 both the Fielder and Axio were streamlined into one trim EX, designed for fleet use upon the launch of the E210 series Corolla and Corolla Touring.
+In 2019, both the Fielder and Axio were streamlined into one trim EX, designed for fleet use upon the launch of the E210 series Corolla and Corolla Touring.

 Toyota released hybrid versions of the Corolla Axio sedan and Corolla Fielder station wagon for the Japanese market in August 2013.
 Both cars are equipped with a 1.5-litre hybrid system similar to the one used in the Toyota Prius c, with a fuel efficiency of 3.03 L/100km under the JC08 test cycle.

-The Mitsuoka Ryugi sedan and wagon for the Japanese market was based on the E160 Corolla.
+The Mitsuoka Ryugi sedan and wagon for the Japanese market were based on the E160 Corolla.